-I will say, the highlight of this tour was, of course, the food.
+While I loved the history, I will say, the highlight of this tour was, of course, the food.
 We walked through different areas of Greenwich and the West Village from Sixth Avenue to Eighth Avenue, sampling different cuisines as we went.
 As Dante reminded me, they say you could eat breakfast, lunch and dinner at a different restaurant in New York every single day and it would take you more than 100 years to get through all of them!
 I can say now, I got through at seven over the course of this tour so at least that’s something…

-- Falafel at Mamoun’s falafel (it’s the oldest falafel restaurant in the city!)
+– Falafel at Mamoun’s falafel

 – Sopressata and arancini at Faicco’s Italian Specialties

 – A bagel and smear at Hudson Bagels

 – A slice of Margarita pizza at Aritchoke Pizza.

 This selection of tastings was wide, showcasing the diversity of the cuisine in not only New York, but also the Village.
 They were perfect bites as we walked and I was pleasantly full by the end!
 A Saturday afternoon spent noshing is fine in my book!